Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Copy the osTicket-Installation-Files.zip URL, and paste it inside the Virtual Machine browser.
-The URL was obtained from the CourseCareers Resource Section Lab 3: osTicket Installation.
+This Lab Checklist URL was obtained from the CourseCareers Information Technology Course: Module 4 Lab 3: Ticketing Systems.
+Copy the Lab Checklist URL, and paste it inside the Virtual Machine browser.
 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Download the osTicket-Installation-Files.zip and unzip it onto your desktop.
-The folder should be called “osTicket-Installation-Files”
-We will use the files in this folder to install osTicket and some of the dependencies.
+Now that the Lab Checklist is open inside the Virtual Machine, click the link and download osTicket-Installation-Files.zip We will use the files in this folder to install osTicket and some of the dependencies.

  ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

- Once osTicket-Installation-Files.zip is downloaded, drag the folder onto the desktop.
+ Once osTicket-Installation-Files.zip is downloaded, open the folder and drag onto the desktop.

  ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

  Right-click the folder, then select Extract All.
 Select Extract.
+Make sure it's going onto the desktop in osTicket.
+If done correctly, it will look like this.

   ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

+Next, we will enable IIS within Windows, with CGI installed as well.
+IIS is the webserver that allows you to host and manage websites, web applications, and services on a Windows server.
+CGI (Common Gateway Interface) is a standard protocol used to enable web servers to interact with external programs allowing them to generate dynamic content.
+It acts as a bridge between the web server and applications running on the server.